 - We require a photograph of the planted trees as evidence of completion.
-If not provided to us by the end of May 2022, we may wish to access the planting site on an accompanied visit to check and record (through a photograph) that the planting has been carried out.
+If not provided to us by the end of May 2024, we may wish to access the planting site to check and record (through a photograph) that the planting has been carried out.
 Arrangements for such a visit will be agreed in advance with the landowner.

 GDPR Statement: Please read our GDPR Privacy Notice.
-By applying for a free tree pack, you will be indicating your consent for Devon County Council to hold your data and share it with the Woodland Trust and its tree suppliers for the purpose of arranging delivery of trees.
+By applying for a free tree pack, you will be indicating your consent for Devon County Council to hold your data and share it with the relevent parties, including its tree suppliers for the purpose of arranging delivery of trees.

 If you are interested in the scheme, please do not delay applying.
 In previous years, the scheme has been extremely popular and highly oversubscribed.